CensoredSoftware/Demigods-Archive/README.md

 Overview
 ========

-This is the Github page for **Demigods**, a full RPG experience designed to bring an endgame to survival/PvP servers.
+This is the Github page for **Demigods 2**, a full RPG experience designed to bring an endgame to survival/PvP servers.

 Not to be confused with other RPG plugins that focus on skills and classes alone- this adds culture and conflict that will keep players coming back after they've maxed out their other levels and found all the diamond deposits in a 50 km radius.
 Demigods is unique in its system of rewarding players for both adventuring (tributes) and conquering (PvP) with a wide array of fun and useful skills.
 Re-enact mythological battles and rise from a Demigod to a fully fledged Olympian as you ally yourself with the Gods or Titans and battle to the bitter end!